 - The U.S. Department of Education is your lender

 - You must not have an adverse credit history

 - The maximum loan amount is the cost of attendance (determined by the school) minus any other financial aid received

 Direct Consolidation Loans are very uncommon and somewhat complicated.
 A Direct Consolidation Loan allows you to consolidate (combine) multiple federal education loans into one loan.
 The result is a single monthly payment instead of multiple payments.
 Loan consolidation can also give you access to additional loan repayment plans and forgiveness programs.
 But there are some cons including a longer payback period and losing out on loan benefits you may already have in place.
-Before considering this type of loan, read here so you have a full understanding of the pros and cons.
-It is my opinion that understanding the different types of student loans, requirements and, most importantly, repayment terms will help you and your student plan for school costs and budgeting.
+Before considering this type of loan, get a full understanding of the pros and cons.
+It is my opinion that understanding the different types of student loans, requirements, and, most importantly, repayment terms will help you and your student plan for school costs and budgeting.

 Another great resource for understanding student loans is the Consumer Financial Protection Bureau.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.